 CAS organizes and summarizes information about your qualifications into Law School Reports that will be used by the law schools in their review process.
 All US law schools require applicants to register for CAS, which streamlines the process by allowing applicants to have all transcripts (undergradute and graduate), letters of recommendation, and evaluations sent only once to LSAC.
 Once they arrive and are successfully processed, your credentials are summarized and combined with your LSAT scores into a Report that LSAC sends to the schools to which you have applied.

 Application Fees and Fee Waivers

 There are a number of costs associated with applying to law school, including CAS registration fees and LSAT exam fees.
-In addition, most law schools have application fees which range between $50-100, which you must pay in order to complete your applications.
+In addition, most law schools have application fees that range between $50-100, which you must pay in order to complete your applications.

 Keep in mind that it will take some time to complete the necessary financial information for the waiver, and that LSAC will require at least six weeks to process your application.
 The service applies stringent criteria, so it is important to be realistic about your chances of receiving a fee waiver.

-Additionally, many law schools may extend fee waivers to attract strong candidates, regardless of demonstrated financial need.
+Additionally, many law schools may extend individual application fee waivers to attract strong candidates, regardless of demonstrated financial need.
 In order to be eligible for these fee waivers, applicants must subscribe to the Candidate Referral Service (CRS) with LSAC when they register for the LSAT.